eegml/ICU_EEG/doc/matlab-interop.md

 In [7]: dsobj.dtype
 Out[7]: dtype('O')
 ```
-Given that the shape of the dataset is (1,1), we can get that single object with
+Given that the shape of the dataset is (1,1), we can get that single reference object with:
 ```
 In [8]: ref = dsobj[0,0]